sony928/22Q61A6714/README.md

  Stock app
+ key points to focus
+ >usage of components
+>useeffect usage
+>usage of states
- failed to fetch the details but usedresponse # Getting Started with Create React App
+>even though im a beginner i tried to solve but i got errors in fetching the data so i used the response you gave failed to fetch the details but usedresponse # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).